By Kathryn M. Kaminski, Ph.D. Senior Investment Analyst,

 Decomposing Managed Futures Performance by Crisis Alpha

-If Managed Futures strategies deliver crisis alpha, their performance can be divided into three parts: crisis alpha, a risk premium, and the risk free rate.
+If Managed Futures strategies deliver crisis alpha, their performance can be divided into three parts: crisis alpha, a risk premium, and the risk-free rate.
 The following figure highlights the largest crisis periods in equity markets from 1994 to 2010 (see Equity Crisis Periods).
 By comparing the performance of a Managed Futures strategy with a Managed Futures strategy where the performance during crisis events is replaced by an investment in Treasury bills, Managed Futures performance can be divided into those three pieces.
 In the following figure (see Crisis Alpha Barclay CTA Index), the performance of the Barclay CTA Index is decomposed into crisis alpha, a risk premium, and the 3-month Treasury Bill return from 1994-2010.
-Over the entire sample period, equity crisis periods make up roughly 15% of the investment horizon but they are responsible for roughly a third of Managed Futures return.
+Over the entire sample period, equity crisis periods make up roughly 15% of the investment horizon, but they are responsible for roughly a third of Managed Futures returns.
 When the NewEdge CTA Index is added for comparison during the last ten years, equity crisis periods make up roughly 40 to 50% of the return of Managed Futures for the NewEdge CTA Index, Barclay CTA Indices, Barclay Systematic Traders Index, and a Naïve Trend Following Replication Strategy3 (see Crisis Alpha 2000-2010).

-A closer look at the performance of commonly used Managed Futures indices shows that outside of these crisis periods their performance is roughly the same as the rate of return on short-term debt (see Crisis Alpha 2000-2010).
-Given that capital in margin accounts can earn interest over time, the broader Managed Futures indices do not exhibit extra skill in delivering alpha above the risk free rate outside crisis periods.
+A closer look at the performance of commonly used Managed Futures indices shows that outside of these crisis periods, their performance is roughly the same as the rate of return on short-term debt (see Crisis Alpha 2000-2010).
+Given that capital in margin accounts can earn interest over time, the broader Managed Futures indices do not exhibit extra skill in delivering alpha above the risk-free rate outside crisis periods.

 Crisis Alpha and Portfolio Management

-By understanding why Managed Futures delivers crisis alpha, the commonly cited benefits and characteristics which describe the strategy can be explained in simple terms
+By understanding why Managed Futures delivers crisis alpha, the commonly cited benefits and characteristics which describe the strategy can be explained in simple terms.

 Similar to Long Volatility

-It has been widely documented that volatility tends to be high during equity market crisis.
+It has been widely documented that volatility tends to be high during an equity market crisis.
 Thus, strategies like Managed Futures which deliver crisis alpha will be highly correlated with a long position in volatility.
 In addition, Managed Futures strategies are also dominated by systematic trend following.
 These strategies profit during larger moves in markets.
 Larger moves in markets cause volatility to be high.
-On the other hand, when volatility is high and there is no market direction and, thus, no crisis alpha or trends, Managed Futures will not perform well whereas classic long volatility strategies might.
+On the other hand, when volatility is high, and there is no market direction and, thus, no crisis alpha or trends, Managed Futures will not perform well, whereas classic long volatility strategies might.
 The following diagram demonstrates three scenarios for high or rising volatility and what can be expected for Managed Futures strategies.